MaroB05/bentest/README.md

 3. **Program Execution**: The child process runs the program using `execvp()`.
 4. **Timing and Metrics**:
    - Captures execution time using `clock_gettime`.
-   - Collects resource usage data using the `tms` structure.
+   - Collects resource usage data using `getrusage` for higher accuracy.
+   - Tracks voluntary context switches.
+   - Tracks involuntary context switches.
 5. **Statistics Calculation**: Updates and aggregates runtime statistics across iterations.

 ## Limitations
 - Internal commands (e.g., `cd`, `exit`) are not supported directly.
-- Accuracy to be improved for certain edge cases (e.g. `ls`)

 ## Future Enhancements
 - Add memory usage monitoring.
-- Supporting Windows.
+- Support for additional metrics like involuntary context switches.
+- Portability to non-Linux systems.

 ## Contributing
 Contributions are welcome!
 If you find a bug or want to add a feature: